scala-js/scala-js-website/doc/tutorial/getting-started/scalajs-vite.md

 ---

 In this first tutorial, we learn how to get started with Scala.js and [Vite](https://vitejs.dev/).
-We use Vite to provide live-reloading of the Scala.js application in the browser.
+We use Vite to provide live-reloading of the Scala.js application in the browser for development.
+We also configure it to build a minimal bundle for production.

 Going through this tutorial will make sure you understand the basic building blocks.
 If you prefer to skip this step and directly write Scala.js code, you may jump to [Getting Started with Scala.js and Laminar](./laminar-scalablytyped.html).